ESRC studentship advantages

 Some of the funds listed, such as those relating to Difficult Language Training, collaboration and ESRC internships funding, are available only to ESRC funded students.

-Registered students can find details of how to apply for these additional funds by visiting the ESRC PhD Moodle page.
-Log in to Moodle and find under course name 'LSE ESRC DTC'.
-See also information about additional funds at LSE’s financial support.
+Registered students can find details of how to apply for these additional funds by visiting the Financial Support Office's Information for ESRC Award Holders webpage.

-Details of other non-ESRC studentships offered by LSE can be found at LSE’s PhD studentships page.
+Details of other non-ESRC studentships offered by LSE can be found at LSE’s PhD studentships webpage.

 The ESRC funds a range of data and methods services, additional to those available at LSE, to support research and study.
-It provides resources needed to access high quality socio-economics data and to develop research skills whihc are listsed in the ESRC data and methods investments [PDF].
+It provides resources needed to access high quality socio-economics data and to develop research skills which are listed in the ESRC data and methods investments [PDF].

 Tuition and maintenance